-The 8th house rules the process of seeking the true emotional security that leads to liberation.
+The 8th house rules the process of seeking true emotional security that leads to liberation.
 Unlike the emotional security that comes from the 4th house, the 8th house is security that comes from detachment.
 The detachment of everything that interferes with our true self and spirituality.
 This requires us to “go deep” as the 8th house is the house of things hidden beneath the surface.
 As such, it is also the house of the occult and esoteric studies.

 This kind of emotional freedom from detachment can be a difficult process which is why the 8th house is one of the dusthana houses.
 It shows the sudden, difficult breaks in life that show us the pain and suffering caused by our attachments.
-This is the house of shocking events that break the illusion that we have any control anything (other than over ourselves).
+This is the house of shocking events that break the illusion that we have any control over anything (other than ourselves).

 Meaning of the 9th House